 Chlorine test strips

 Test strips are probably the simplest way to test the water in terms of the technology used.
-They usually come with a transparent, cylindrical container with color charts on the outside.
-After matching the chart with what’s in the container, there’s usually reference material included to explain what it means.
+They are short paper strips with reactive areas and the container has color charts on the outside.

 Chlorine test kits